JO3-W3B-D3V/Ninja/README.md

   - **katana** - This refers to the data object that has been passed into the given template.
   - **render** - This refers to an object which is used to add the DHTML to the output, additionally this object stores the following:
     - **add** - A function that will add the DHTML to the processed/desired DHTML output.
-    - **compile** - A function taht will store the code that was executed by Ninja.
+    - **compile** - A function that will store the code that was executed by Ninja.

 Due to how simple this implementation is, it's incredibly fast and reliable, from _brief_ testing, I've noticed how it executes in IE8, and may even work for IE7 and older provided you have some polyfiller for ```querySelector``` and ```querySelectorAll```.